mkayontour/ansible-influxdb/README.md

 Requirements
 ------------

-Two requirements need to be in place at first, the influxdb python client should be installed, the role does take care of that.
+Two requirements need to be in place at first, the **influxdb python client** should be installed, the role does take care of that.

-And second, pip needs to be installed in order to install influxdb python client.
+And second, **pip needs to be present** in order to install influxdb python client.

 Role Variables
 --------------